B4063 Gloucester to Cheltenham Cycle Improvements Scheme

 Approximately 10km (6 miles), the proposed scheme runs between Arle Court roundabout to the west of Cheltenham to London Road (junction Black Dog way) Gloucester via Staverton, Churchdown and Longlevens.

-The route can be broken into two sections:
+The proposed route can be split into two sections:

 Section 1 (Estcourt Road to Elmbridge)